mekkablue/Python-for-Glyphs/README.md

 * `keys⇥` NSEvent algorithm for determining which modifier keys are pressed by the user.
 * `g23⇥` A try/except clause for compatibility with Glyphs 2 and 3.
 * `fut⇥` The *from future* imports for Glyphs 2/3 and Python 2/3 compatibility.
+* `update⇥` Send an interface update notification to the Notification Center.
+Only use this to force a UI update if Glyphs does not redraw as it should.

 #### Vanilla-specific snippets